Miner16/MarauderMNGR/README.md

 # MarauderMNGR

 MarauderMNGR is a console / UI for the WiFi marauder, it allows you to use Marauder without a Flipper Zero or screen.
 It connects to your phone using its own WiFi.
 This has a couple of benefits over using a TFT display or a Flipper Zero, It's less suspicious in a public space, less bulky, easier to use, and way faster to type on compared to a Flipper.

+The UI consist of a text box which displays all incoming serial data (up to 30 lines then the old ones get cut off), a text box to input commands, and below that are quick action buttons for prewritten commands.

 ### Needed stuff: